nilswloka/lein-cucumber/README.md

 ## Unlicense
 Written by Nils Wloka, 2012.
 For licensing information, see UNLICENSE.

-Contributions by [Robert P. Levy](https://github.com/rplevy-draker) and [Michael van Acken](https://github.com/mva).
+Contributions by [Robert P. Levy](https://github.com/rplevy-draker), [Michael van Acken](https://github.com/mva), [Jeroen van Dijk](https://github.com/jeroenvandijk) and [Ben Poweski](https://github.com/bpoweski).
 Please have a look at http://unlicense.org if you plan to contribute.